pivot-access-ltd/bma-offline-docs/creating-a-custom-ubuntu-image.md

 # How to create a custom Ubuntu image for MAAS

-Note: LXD may prevent device files from being created when extracting the rootfs, it is suggested to do this on metal or on a VM
+Note: LXD may prevent device files from being created when extracting the rootfs, it is suggested to do this on metal or on a VM:

 1. Download the rootfs from images.maas.io
     `wget http://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64-root.tar.xz`